-Sue Palmer, Chair
+Sue Palmer, Honorary President

 Sue Palmer trained in primary education at Moray House, then taught in Edinburgh and the Borders.
 For the last thirty-five years she has been an independent writer, presenter and literacy specialist but, since researching Foundations of Literacy (2004) and Toxic Childhood (2006), her work has mainly focused on early childhood education and play.
 She was a founder member of the UK Save Childhood Movement, Chair of the Scottish Play Commission and a member of the Scottish Government’s Early Years Task Force.